Q: What are your rules and procedures in relation to COVID-19?

 Q: Do I have to put down a deposit?

 A: We do require a deposit for all appointments.
+Deposits are non-refundable, so you need to be sure you want to get tattooed before booking your appointment.
 You can find details on our House Rules page.

 Q: What should I do to prepare for my appointment?